 The purpose of establishing this definition of Directory Information is to notify the student of the types of personally identifiable information included with this definition of "Directory Information" and to allow the student to prevent the disclosure of this information should he or she wish to do so.

 The student may request that his or her information remain confidential by checking the "No" option under the "Contact Information" section of the Student Registration Form.

 Students requesting that their records remain confidential should be aware that no information will be given out to anyone, including immediate family members and potential employers, regarding any information about the student.
 Students with confidentiality are not able to obtain information concerning their own records unless they inquire in person or by writing a request which includes their signature.

-The college does not permit access to, or the release of, personally identifiable information or educational records, to any individual without the written consent of the student, with the following exceptions:
+The university does not permit access to, or the release of, personally identifiable information or educational records, to any individual without the written consent of the student, with the following exceptions: